smg6511/flexo-archives-widget/readme.txt

 * Test for WordPress 3.1.

 == Upgrade Notice ==

+= 2.1.5 =
+Adds an option to include yearly post totals in the year links.
+Upgrade if you want this feature.

 = 2.1.3 =
 Adds an option to change the sort order of months in the lists.
 Upgrade if you want this feature.